 Research data management is mandatory in Horizon Europe for projects generating or reusing data.
-BeXyl project expects to generate and reuse data and other research outputs.
-So, this document provides a Data Management Plan (DMP) as part of the methodology of the project, since good data management makes the work more efficient, saves time, contributes to safeguard information and to increase the value of the data among the beneficiaries themselves and others.
+BeXyl project is generating and may be reusing data and other research outputs.
+So, this document provides an update of the Data Management Plan (DMP) developed in M6, where the main update concerns to the data deposited and their repositories that are explained in more detail.